Travel & conservation company, since 1991

 Grysbok

-Hundreds of thousands of people see it from a distance every day, and tens of thousands more live and farm on its slopes, drive through it and use it as a recreational area.
-And yet one of the most important original inhabitants of these mountains remains unknown to the majority of these people – the leopard.
+Hundreds of thousands of people see the Boland mountain chain from a distance every day, and tens of thousands more live and farm on its slopes, enjoy Cape wildlife safaris and use it for hiking and mountain biking.
+And yet one of these mountains’ most important original inhabitants – the leopard – remains unknown to most of these people.

 leopards camera trap

-A large proportion of suitable leopard habitat in the Boland is located on private reserves and farms adjacent to the core mountain reserves.
-The involvement and support of private landowners – especially with regards to granting access to their land to place cameras – is pivotal to the success of the Cape Leopard Trust Boland Project.
+Many suitable leopard habitats in the Boland are located on private reserves and farms adjacent to the core mountain reserves.
+The involvement and support of private landowners – especially concerning access to their land to place camera traps – is pivotal to the success of the Cape Leopard Trust Boland Project.

 The Boland Project coordinators, Jeannie Hayward & Anita Meyer, continually promote public participation in their research.
 One way of doing so is encouraging private landowners to purchase their own camera traps and submit their data to the project.